Donna Karan

 Donna Karan (/ˈkæɹən/ KARR-ən; born Donna Ivy Faske), also known as DK, is an American fashion designer and the creator of the Donna Karan New York and DKNY clothing labels.

-Early life
+Early life and education

-Karan was born on October 2, 1948.
-Donna Ivy Faske to mother Helen "Queenie" Faske (née Rabinowitz) and father Gabriel "Gabby" Faske (born Faskowitz) in the Forest Hills neighborhood of the Borough of Queens, New York City.
+Karan was born to mother Helen "Queenie" Faske (née Rabinowitz) and father Gabriel "Gabby" Faske (born Faskowitz) in the Forest Hills neighborhood of the Borough of Queens, New York City.
 Her family is Jewish.
 Karan's mother had been a model and had also worked in designer Chester Weinberg's showroom.
 Her father was a tailor and haberdasher who died when Donna was three years old.

 Karan and her older sister Gail were raised by their mother in Woodmere, in the Five Towns region of Nassau County, New York.
-Donna took pleasure in softball, volleyball, and basketball, cut classes in high school, and passed much of her time in the art department.
+At high school, Karan passed much of her time in the art department.
 She graduated from Hewlett High School in 1966, and then went to the Parsons School of Design.